calvin-puram/Dev-Search/README.md

 # React/Typescript Application

-A react application using Github api to search and showcase developers profile and projects.
+A react application using Github api to search and showcase developers profile and projects. hosted on netlify

 ### Technologies Used